enderNakamoto/ember_shield/README.md

 - **Trustless Verification:** Satellite-verified data feeds enforce on-chain triggers
 - **Automated Payouts:** Claims settle the moment damage thresholds are met—no manual steps, no delays

-By combining reliable oracle data with smart-contract automation, FireBastion turns a slow, opaque claims process into one that's **data-driven and instant**—bringing fairness back to wildfire insurance.
+By combining reliable oracle data with smart-contract automation, Ember Shield turns a slow, opaque claims process into one that's **data-driven and instant**—bringing fairness back to wildfire insurance.

 ## Architecture